 Q507: How do police have to deal with stops?

-Police Officers no longer have to make a record of all stops.
-A stop is defined as,
+Police Officers no longer have to make a record of all stops and are not required to provide a receipt.
+A stop is defined as:

-The person stopped will not have to give their name or address and the ethnicity of the person needn't be recorded (unless it is the policy of that particular officer's force to record ethnicity).
-This will save a lot of time for all involved.
-The officer still needs to inform the person who they are (name, collar number, station etc).
+The person stopped will not have to give their name or address nor their ethnicity, unless it is the policy of that particular officer's force to record it.
+The officer is required to inform the person who they are and give their name, collar number etc.

 If a person is stopped and searched then a record must be made.
 Details on acquiring a copy of this form can be found at Q489